onzfonz/comp227/src/content/3/en/part3d.md

 ![terminal output from ESlint init](../../images/3/52be.png)

-The configuration will be saved in the *.eslintrc.js* file.
+The configuration will be saved in the *.estlintrc.cjs* file.
 We will change `browser` to `node` in the `env` configuration:

 ```js